 Easy ways to reduce or prevent allium rust

 You are pretty much at the mercy of the weather when it comes to allium rust, but there are a few things you can do to try to prevent it:

 - The fungus flourishes when the weather is cool, sunlight is low, and humidity is high.
-If you live in this type of climate or had a very wet/gray season, avoid watering your garlic plants late in the day, and especially avoid watering the leaves if they will not have a chance to dry out before evening.
+If you live in this type of climate or had a very wet/gray season, avoid watering your plants late in the day, and especially avoid watering the leaves if they won’t have a chance to dry out before evening.

-- Grow your garlic in the sunniest spot possible, and allow enough space between plants for air to circulate among the foliage.
+- Grow your garlic and onions in the sunniest spot possible, and allow enough space between plants for air to circulate among the foliage.

-- Rotate your crops and do not grow garlic in the same area where rust appeared in the previous three years on any allium crop.
+- Rotate your crops and do not grow garlic, onions, leeks, and other alliums in the same area where rust appeared in the previous three years on any allium crop.

 Simply choose the largest cloves from the cream o’ the crop of your properly cured and stored garlic heads, and give it another go this year!